 In this case, work on these tasks first and reward yourself with doing tasks you enjoy (or just the easy tasks) after.

 For each task, establish a routine.
-I start by checking what needs to be covered in the task.
-For example, do I need to answer specific questions in an email?
-Do I need to attach a file?
-Do I need to do research and present the data in a table?
+Start by checking what needs to be covered in the task.
+For example, do you need to answer specific questions in an email?
+Attach a file?
+Do some research and present the data in a table?

-After finishing the writing task, I check grammar and spelling, and double check my facts.
-Then I set the task aside.
-If I’m working on a critical document, I’ll leave it until the next day to check it over.
+After you finish the writing task, check grammar and spelling, and double check your facts.
+Then set the task aside.
+If you’re working on a critical document, leave it until the next day to check it over.

-When I return to the writing task, I read it aloud.
-Hearing my own words helps me to catch awkwardly written sentences or repeated words.
-For example, I might notice I keep using the same word over and over so I will substitute it with a synonym for some variety.
+When you return to the writing task, read it aloud.
+Hearing your own words helps you to catch awkwardly-written sentences or repeated words.
+For example, you might notice you keep using the same word over and over so you can substitute it with a synonym for some variety.

 Having a routine ensures you won’t miss important steps, such as a final edit of what you’ve written.

 If writing is not your favourite subject, don’t worry.
 You can improve your workplace writing skills fast by following some quick tips and creating some solid writing habits.